Report: Silicon Valley tech economy booming

 And unlike 15 years ago when the tech sector spiked and then crashed, this time economists say there’s a solid economic base.

-“It’s not bubblicious.
-We have grown into this and we’ve done this incrementally,” Hancock said.
-Silicon Valley, home to Google Inc., Apple Inc., Facebook Inc. and many other tech companies, was the last economy to succumb to the recession and the first to emerge from it.
-The 1,900-square-mile region south of San Francisco also saw some of the highest income gains and housing prices in the country last year.
+“It’s not bubblicious, we have grown into this and we’ve done this incrementally,” said Hancock.
+Silicon Valley, home to Google, Apple, Facebook and many other tech firms, was the last economy to succumb to the recession and the first to emerge from it.
+The 1,900-square-mile (5,000-sq. kilometer) region south of San Francisco also saw some of the highest income gains and housing prices in the country last year.

 “The gap is growing, not because most people are doing worse here, but because people at the top are growing faster,” said economist Stephen Levy, who directs the Center for the Continuing Study of the California Economy.